myENA/consul-backinator/README.md

 cd consul-backinator
 ```

 Edit the job specification file `consul-backinator.nomad` to suit your environment.
-It uses S3 by default and must be configured with the correct bucket URI, access key, and secret key.
-It's recommended to use a dedicated consul-backinator user with IAM permissions to just this bucket for security purposes.
-The job runs every hour by default and writes output to STDERR and STDOUT.
+It uses S3 by default and must be
+configured with the correct bucket URI, access key, and secret key.
+It's recommended to use a dedicated
+consul-backinator user with IAM permissions to just this bucket for security purposes.
+The job runs every
+15 minutes by default and logs to STDERR and STDOUT.

 ## Security